-The Fund contributes to the State Employees' Pension Plan (the Pension Plan).
-Total pension payments of \$361,243 are included in the financial statement.
+The Fund contributes monthly to the State Employees' Pension Plan (the Pension Plan), as required by State statutes.
+Total pension payments of \$379,577 on total wages of \$1,824,892 are included in the financial statements, which is equal to the required contribution.
 The Pension Plan is a cost-sharing multiple employer defined benefit plan that covers virtually all full-time or regular part-time employees of the State.
+The State of Delaware General Assembly is responsible for setting benefits and contributions and amending plan provisions.